What Makes a Bio Rarely Makes a Life

 I don’t understand.

 On the drive back to Cedar City that night, there was a major accident on I-15 south and the freeway was shut down.
 So, Anthony and I got out, climbed up onto the hood of his Isuzu Rodeo SUV, and looked up at the stars.
-I had been thinking about Carrie for the previous few hours of the drive and admitted to Anthony, I could really love a girl like that.

 What I really meant was…